 How to Predict Your Marathon Time

-Yasso 800's.
-Here's the idea.
-Pick a marathon time you'd like to run.
-Replace hours by minutes and minutes by seconds to get your 800 meter pace.
-Sounds complicated, but it's not!
+Sounds complicated, but it’s not!
 Since I need to run the marathon in 3 hours, 10 minutes to qualify for Boston, my 800 pace becomes 3 minutes, 10 seconds.
-If you can do 10 of these 800's, slowly jogging for that same amount of time between each (3:10 for me), then this method predicts you can run your marathon at the corresponding hours-and-minutes time!
-The coach told me that a lot of people think this method is too optimistic, so adding five minutes to your marathon time is a good rule of thumb.
-Here's a link to Runner's World's take on Yasso's.
+If you can do 10 of these 800’s, slowly jogging for that same amount of time between each (3:10 for me), then this method predicts you can run your marathon at the corresponding hours-and-minutes time!
+A lot of people say that Yasso 800’s are too optimistic a prediction time, so adding five minutes to the time you predict is probably a good idea.

-Galloway's Magic Mile.
-Former Olympian and current coach Jeff Galloway (the walk-run guy) has his own method for predicting race times, and not just marathons.
-And the great thing about his method is that it's simple, albeit painful.
-Run one mile as fast as you can, middle-school style (don't barf or die, though).
-Then to predict your marathon time, take your mile time (in seconds) and multiply by 1.3.
-The result is your marathon pace per mile, in seconds.
-I haven't done this one yet, but just to give an example: In my last 5K, I ran the first mile in 5:53.
-Let's say that if I were going all-out, I could have run a single mile in 5:40 (you're supposed to actually do it, of course, not guess).
-That's 340 seconds, and 340 x 1.3 = 442 seconds, or 7:22 marathon pace, for a 3:13 marathon.
+I haven’t done this one yet, but just to give an example: In my last 5K, I ran the first mile in 5:53.
+Let’s say that if I were going all-out, I could have run a single mile in 5:40 (you’re supposed to actually do it, of course, not guess).
+That’s 340 seconds, and 340 x 1.3 = 442 seconds, or 7:22 marathon pace, for a 3:13 marathon.

 Galloway actually gives you a break; he says to run four one-mile time trials, drop your lowest, and average the remaining three to get your mile time.
 He also gives different adjustment factors to predict 5K, 10K, and half marathon times at his website.